 Online dating scams

 The year 2020 was not easy for dating with all the lockdowns and restrictions.
 Many marriages broke during this time.
 Some people now feel lonely without that work environment.
 However, the desire to love and be loved is natural and is still with us.
 Dating scams intensified during this period.
 What is a dating scam?
 Someone will set up a profile on a dating site that is too good.
 The scammers have beautiful or handsome pictures, a great personal profile with a fun career.
 You will come and befriend them or, they befriend you.
 They take time to gain your trust.
-When you let guard down, they now can take advantage of you in several ways.
+When you let your guard down, they now can take advantage of you in several ways.
 They may ask you to take the relationship off the dating site to a site they can control you without scrutiny.
 There they will collect your personal information which they can easily use against you.

 Scammers will pretend they are from a legitimate organisation. they will advertise for jobs. when you apply they will steal your information.
 They may also ask you for payment to get to the next stage of the interview.
 You may also pass the interview.
 They will tell you to pay some fees for medical, Visa.
 These fraudsters are out to exploit the desperation of joblessness that is in the market after covid.
 With the adoption of online lwork, there are scams on working from home opportunities.

 Technical support scams

 The scam involves people calling you to tell you they are technical support technicians and would like to help you with some problems you have with hardware or software.
-They may request to access your computer and operate it remotely or even install a malware (malicious software) to your computer.
+They may request to access your computer and operate it remotely or even install malware (malicious software) on your computer.
 We store most of our information online.
 They may steal your personally identifiable information or even access sensitive data.

-Computer software fraud is part of technical support fraud where you get a pop up telling you that you have a problem with your computer or a cold call.
+Computer software fraud is part of technical support fraud where you get a pop-up telling you that you have a problem with your computer or a cold call.
 The scammers con you in the name of offering support.

 The advance-fee scam involves promising you a large sum of money to someone.
-You, however, have to part with some money to process amount.
+You, however, have to part with some money to process the amount.
 When exactly do you pay for goods and services?